simplicityitself/microservice-ux/demoApp/README.md

 # Microservices UX:  *The Microservices User eXperience*

-## Simple Demo App
+## Simple Muon Demonstration User Service

 ### Installation & Setup

 This app assumes that the Microservices platform has been deployed using Vagrant and you have checked out the demoApp code from GitHub into a local directory.
 We now need to build the projections for this App on the Photon Eventstore running on the Vagrant box.
-Go into the local demoApp folder and run:
+Go into the local vagrant folder and run:

 ```bash
 vagrant ssh